amirazidni/kubernetes-dev/README.md

 # kubernetes-dev

-A repository to organise and document my learning projects using Kubernetes.
+A repository to organize and review back developments using Kubernetes.